reaster/schema-gen/README.md

 # schema-gen
 schema-gen is a multi-language, interoperable, XML Schema code generator.
 The generated code allows reading, writing, manipulating, and transmitting data in the two most widely used industry formats: XML and JSON.
-Currently supported languages are Java, Kotlin, and Swift 4 and the code is interoperable, meaning it's well suited for developing cross-language, mobile, client-server applications.
+Currently supported languages are Java 8, Kotlin 1, Swift 4 and Dart 2.1.
+The code is interoperable, meaning it's well suited for developing cross-language, mobile, client-server applications.

-Producing concise, readable code is a top schema-gen priority and it takes naming conventions seriously, providing a high level of flexibility and configurability.
+Producing concise, readable code is a top schema-gen priority, providing a high level of flexibility and configurability.

 This software is written in Groovy and is packaged as a Gradle plugin.